The Bankrate promise

 What are HOA fees?

-HOA fees are a mandatory monthly, quarterly or annual fee paid by the homeowners living within a homeowners association to help maintain amenities and common areas within the community.
-The offerings that stem from these fees will depend on the community’s needs, so costs will differ, as well.
+HOA fees are a mandatory monthly, quarterly or annual fee paid by homeowners who live within a community managed by a homeowners association.
+These dues are used to help maintain amenities and common areas within the community.
+The offerings that stem from these fees will depend on the community’s needs, so HOA costs will differ depending on where you live. .

-The extra cost may be beneficial if it means saving money on paying for amenities like a gym membership or a swimming pool, or for homeowners who prefer to outsource some aspects of home maintenance like lawn care.
+The extra cost of an HOA may be beneficial if it means saving money on paying for amenities like a gym membership or a swimming pool, or for homeowners who prefer to outsource some aspects of home maintenance like lawn care.

 The funds collected from HOA dues may be used for: